 - Speak with your vet or trainer – If your pet tends to be overcome by fear during this time of year, speak with your vet, a trainer, or animal behaviorist in advance to learn about other options, such as medications, that may help calm your pet during the holiday weekend or other stressful events.

-If you see a stray animal and feel safe approaching it, check the license tag and other identification.
-File a found report on DCHS's website.
-If you can’t keep the stray until its owner is found, make an appointment to bring the animal to the shelter.
+If you see a stray animal and feel safe approaching it, check the license tag and other identification and contact the person on it.
+If the pet isn't wearing a collar, file a found report on DCHS's website.
+If you can’t keep the stray until its owner is found, make an appointment to bring the companion animal to the shelter.
 Never leave a stray animal in a crate or tied up outside the shelter.

 If you lost your pet, we recommend you: